catherinepope/papermod/content/workshops/resources/what-to-include-in-your-academic-linkedin-profile.md

 ## Conclusion

 Crafting a strong LinkedIn profile takes time - and it's not a case of "set it and forget it", either.
 You need to make sure it's up-to-date and relevant to your _current_ research priority.
 But if you consider how each section can work for you, this is time well spent.
+Once you a strong profile in place, you can start [deciding what to post](../what-to-share-on-academic-linkedin/).
 With over 1 billion users, LinkedIn can help you reach a much wider audience.
 Remember: there's no right way to use LinkedIn - just a way that works for you and your research.

 ---